Save £50 per person on June getaways to Turkey, Kos, Lemnos, Sardinia and Corsica. Use code 50JUNE, book by 4th June 2018. Find out more >

 Skiing in Austria means quaint villages that double as fantastically family-friendly ski and snowboarding resorts complete with good English-speaking ski schools and short transport times of just an hour and half.
-As with ski holidays in France and Italy, it also means lots of wonderful food to give you plenty of energy for tackling those sparkling slopes!
+As with ski holidays in France, it also means lots of wonderful food to give you plenty of energy for tackling those sparkling slopes!

 A perennially popular choice for ski holidays in Austria, the Tirol is a classic Alpine landscape including the world-famous resort of St Anton.
 It offers perfectly groomed pistes and challenging runs for more experienced skiers and boarders.